Return to the Parent Handbook Page.

 If a Student is Absent for Vacation or an Extended Trip

 Teachers are not required to give homework or class work assignments to students until they return to school.
-Students are expected to write in their journal/writer’s notebook daily and continue their independent reading.
+Students are encouraged to write in their journal/writer’s notebook daily and continue their independent reading.
 Teachers will calculate report card grades if there are sufficient grades to determine a pattern of performance.
 If sufficient grades are not available due to student absence teacher will assign a “no grade” (NG) for the marking period.

 Making Up Work After an Absence for Observing Religious Holidays: